 I had tried imported stroopwafels from the international section of the grocery store back when Joey and I started dating, and he always told me they were nothing like the real thing fresh from the market waffle press.
 I didn’t believe him until I actually tried one.
 I wasn’t planning on having stroopwafels at breakfast, lunch and supper my first 24 hours in the Netherlands, but somehow it happened anyway.
 We didn’t have breakfast the morning we headed to the market.
-Joey was hell bent getting us extra large stroopwafels.
+Joey was hell-bent on getting us extra-large stroopwafels.
 I kid you not when I got mine, it was as big as my face.

 Dutch pancakes aren’t your typical North American pancake.
 For those of you who have never tried them, they are similar to what we call a crepe.
 Pannenkoeken come in savory or sweet choices, and unlike in North America, they are usually eaten for supper.
 Unfortunately having so much to do and such little time to do it, we ended up having our pancakes non traditionally, for lunch at a restaurant in downtown Amsterdam: The Pancake Bakery.
 While not the the best pannenkoeken in all of the Netherlands, after hours of walking they certainly tasted delicious.

-Traditionally eaten during festive events such as carnivals and on New Years Eve, it would be worth travelling all the way to Holland just to taste this treat.
-Oliebollen are essentially deep fried dough balls, in which the batter can be plain or sprinkled with raisins.
+Traditionally eaten during festive events such as carnivals and on New Year’s Eve, it would be worth traveling all the way to Holland just to taste this treat.
+Oliebollen are essentially deep-fried dough balls, in which the batter can be plain or sprinkled with raisins.
 Looking for an amazing party treat that will have your guests talking for months to come?
 Bring Holland to your house by trying this homemade oliebollen recipe.
-It is important to note: If you’re someone with poor self control, I would recommend staying away from these party snacks because they are highly addictive.
+It is important to note: If you’re someone with poor self-control, I would recommend staying away from these party snacks because they are highly addictive.